comp-int-hum/ochre-python/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Inputs and outputs of an OCHRE model are RDF graphs that satisfy the respective signatures of the model.

+A model's input signature is a canonical SPARQL query that produces appropriate graphs for its structure.
+When invoked on a given input, the model may also be passed an initial SPARQL query to rewrite the input before the canonical query is applied, thus allowing for a great deal of flexibility.

 Existing techniques like topic models, pretrained object recognition, and so forth, are being translated into simple signatures that provide a starting point for OCHRE.